abertschi/postcard_creator_wrapper/README.md

 **PostcardCreator#send_free_card()**:
 - `image_export=False`: Export postcard image to current directory (os.getcwd)
 - `mock_send=False`: Do not submit order (testing)
+- `fallback_color_fill=False`: On False: If image is too small, force upscale to match postcard aspect ration (background-size: contain), on True: fallback to color fill mode where image is centered and border is filled with most dominant color found in image.

 ### Logging
 ```python